KonishchevDmitry/investments/README.md

 # Configuration

 Create `~/.investments/config.yaml` configuration file.
-See [example](docs/config-example.yaml) configuration which contains examples of typical configuration for each broker, tax exemptions that are applicable to the account and more.
-Don't forget to obtain API token for FCS API and Finnhub (see the comments in example config) and optionally (but recommended) for [Tinkoff Invest API](https://github.com/KonishchevDmitry/investments/blob/master/docs/brokers.md#tinkoff-invest-api).
+See [example](docs/config-example.yaml) which contains typical configuration for each broker, tax exemptions that are applicable to the account and more.
+Don't forget to obtain API token for FCS API and Finnhub (see [stock and forex quotes providers](docs/quotes.md) for details).

 # Usage